San Diego Search Warrant Legality

 Searches necessary to protect the safety of the public: The police don’t need a warrant if they have a reasonable fear that their safety, or that of the public, is in imminent danger.
 For example, an officer who suspected a bomb-making operation while walking his beat might be justified in entering immediately and seizing the ingredients.
 And in the famous O.J.
 Simpson case, the police justified their entry onto O.J.
 Simpson’s property on the grounds that they feared for the safety of other family members.

 Searches necessary to prevent the imminent destruction of evidence: A police officer does not need to obtain a warrant if she has observed illegal items (such as weapons or contraband) and believes that the items will disappear unless the officer takes prompt action.
 This exception arises most frequently when the police spot contraband or weapons in a car.
 Because cars are moved so frequently, the officer is justified in searching the entire vehicle, including the trunk, without obtaining a warrant.
 On the other hand, if the police learn about a marijuana-growing operation from a neighbor, they usually would need a warrant, as it is unlikely that the growing plants and other evidence of the operation will disappear quickly enough to justify a warrantless search.

 “Hot pursuit” searches: Police may enter private dwellings to search for criminals who are fleeing the scene of a crime.

-If you have questions regarding criminal law, contact us today for a free consultation.
+If you have questions regarding criminal law, contact our San Diego criminal defense attorneys today for a free consultation.
 We are available to take appointments days, evenings, and weekends.
 We accept all major credit cards.